 The word cottage is synonymous with cozy living, vacations, and rural settings.
 Cottages have a long and varied history.
 They were often created as small laborers' homes, built from materials found on the land within a small radius.
 Eventually, they became synonymous with any small, cozy dwelling, usually located in a rural or vacation setting.
 Today, the term most frequently used is cottage-style to describe a small, cozy home with amenities designed for comfortable living.

-There is no one cottage size or architectural style.
-This means there can be a wide range of costs associated with building a cottage.
-The national average cost to build a cottage is $175,000 to $350,000, with most paying around $260,000 for a 1,500 sq.ft. cottage with a slab foundation, wood and stone exterior, and 1½ stories.
-This project’s low cost is $120,000 for an 800 sq.ft. prefab cottage with a slab foundation and wood shingle exterior.
-The high cost is $500,000 for a 2,000 sq.ft.
+The national average cost to build a cottage is $200,000 to $400,000, with most paying $300,000 for a 1,500 sq.ft. cottage with a slab foundation, wood and stone exterior, and 1½ stories.
+This project’s low cost is $112,000 for an 800 sq.ft. prefab cottage with a slab foundation and wood shingle exterior.
+The high cost is $600,000 for a 2,000 sq.ft.
 2-story cottage with a full basement, stone exterior, and luxury materials.

 |Cottage Construction Costs|